arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 end
 ```

-One of the simplest rule that you can follow to make your code more testable and easier to refactor in the future is to avoid calling `save!` (or `save`) from your models.
+One of the simplest rules that you can follow to make your code more testable and easier to refactor in the future is to avoid calling `save!` (or `save`) from your models.

 Don't: